• Skip to primary navigation

 Author: MaryAnne

-Whether served as a snack, party food, or dessert, buttery chocolate covered pecans are an easy, healthy, and satisfying treat.
+Whether served as a snack, party food, or dessert, buttery chocolate covered pecans are an easy, healthy, and satisfying treat, and they're ready in 30 minutes.
+This is a customizable recipe, so you can use dark, milk, white, or even sugar-free chocolate.
 Make an extra batch of this salty-sweet combination for homemade holiday gifts!

 5 from 3 votes